Computational Cost Reduction in Learned Transform Classifications: Overview of Sparse Representation Classification

 \subsection{Learning Algorithm for Soft-Thresholding Classifier (LAST)}

-LAST \citep{Fawzi:2014gl}, is an algorithm based on a learned transform followed by a soft-threshold, as described in Section~\ref{Sparse Representation of Signals}.
-Differently from the original soft-threshold map presented in (\ref{eq:soft_threshold}), LAST uses a soft-threshold version that also sets to zero all negative values $h_{\alpha}(\mathbf{z}) = \max(0,z-\alpha)$, where $\alpha$ is the threshold, also called sparsity parameter.
-We chose LAST to be our study case because of its simplicity in the learning process, as it jointly learns the sparsifying dictionary and the classifier hyperplane.
+LAST \citep{Fawzi:2014gl} is an algorithm based on a learned transform followed by a soft-threshold, as described in Section~\ref{Sparse Representation of Signals}.
+Differently from the original soft-threshold map (\ref{eq:soft_threshold}), LAST uses a soft-threshold version that also sets to zero all negative values, i.e., $h_{\alpha}(\mathbf{z}) = \max(0,\mathbf{z}-\alpha)$, where $\alpha$ is the threshold, also called sparsity parameter.
+When $\alpha = 0$, this threshold operator can be seen as the \emph{relu} activation function, which has produced good results in deep neural network architectures~\citep{Glorot:2011tm,Nair:2010vq,Maas:2013tn,Zeiler:2013ts}.
+We chose LAST to be our study case because of its simplicity in the learning process of the sparsifying dictionary and the classifier hyperplane.

 For the training cases $\mathbf{X} = [\mathbf{x}_1| \dots |\mathbf{x}_m] \in \mathbf{R}^{n \times m}$ with labels $\mathbf{y} = [\mathbf{y}_1| \dots |\mathbf{y}_m] \in \{-1,1\}^m$, the sparsifying dictionary $\mathbf{D} \in \mathbb{R}^{n \times N}$ that contains $N$ atoms and the classifier hyperplane $\mathbf{w} \in \mathbb{R}^N$ are estimated using the supervised optimization